aurbac/workshop-containers-cdk-react-amplify/docs/deploying-frontend-with-s3-and-cloudfront.md

-# Deploy an Angular frontend with Amazon S3 and Amazon CloudFront
+# Deploying an Angular frontend with Amazon S3 and Amazon CloudFront

 ## 1. Create an Amazon S3 to host your Frontend application